b-qt/dv_dass/README.md

 [ ] Publish visualization.

 __Goal__
-With this project I’ll like to showcase data storytelling as a skill hoping to make more people aware of these “silent killers”.
+With this project I’ll like to make more people aware of these “silent killers”.
-_(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)_
+I would like to know what percentage of the population is affected by what mental diseases and explore possible causes.
+It is worth noting that these tests were carried out online so I'm not certain of how honest the participants were.

 ## Needs of this project